Píib: Size and shape

-The size of the hole will depend on the amount of food.
+The size of the hole depends on the amount of food.
 In addition, the technique of preparing a piib varies from region to region.
 In the west of the peninsula (Maxcanú, Hopelchén, ...) the ovens have a square shape, approximately 1 m per side.
 In the east (Valladolid, Tizimín, ...), as well as in the south (Peto, Tekax, ...), rectangular and elongated holes are dug.
 This is due to the fact that in it, several large pots are arranged in a row, which can be up to a dozen.
 On the north coast it is possible to find circular ovens.
 According to the locals, this is due to the strong coastal wind.
-The depth of the piib varies markedly between a few centimeters to approximately 1 m.
+The depth of the piib varies markedly between a few centimeters (inches) to approximately 1 m.

 Preparation

 The piib is prepared from the day before, digging a hole in red earth (K'an kab in Mayan).
 In coastal areas such as the port of Progreso, the hole is dug in beach sand.
 Ways to prepare also vary from region to region.
 In some places, dry palm leaves (zohol) or newspaper sheets are placed underneath so that the firewood ignites faster.
 In the west area, the wood is placed under the stones, while in the East, the stones go below and the wood above.
 Wood and stones are arranged in a kind of pyramid.

 The stones must be of medium size, and it is essential that they be solid (si'in túun), since they retain heat better.
 It is checked whether a stone is solid if they sound hollow when they collide with each other (like river stones).
 Limestone rocks are useless since they crumble easily.
 The larger stones are reserved for prolonged cooking.

 As for firewood (si'), the most typical trees are catzín (box kaatsim), kitinché (kitam che), chaká (chakaj), jabín (ja'abin) or chukum, which are hard woods to generate a lasting combustion.
 Aromatic woods such as oak may be also used.
 In the case of cooking that lasts for several hours, both dry and green wood (freshly cut) are added, so that the charcoal remains hot for longer.
 It is lit and allowed to consume all the wood until it becomes charcoal.